How Does the SmileDirectClub Aligner Therapy System Work?

 - WHITE/TOOTH COLORED FILLINGS – White or tooth colored fillings will not lighten or may become softer after using the whitening system.
 These fillings may need to be replaced after whitening to match lighter teeth or if they become soft.
 Please note that the related additional costs will be your responsibility.

-- SENSITIVITY AND IRRITAION – Gum irritation may arise from excessive use of whitening system, as might throat irritation if whitening agent is swallowed.
+- SENSITIVITY AND IRRITATION – Gum irritation may arise from excessive use of whitening system, as might throat irritation if whitening agent is swallowed.
 Tooth sensitivity may occur during initial use.
 In addition, discomfort and possible permanent nerve damage can arise if whitening agent leaks into damaged or cracked teeth fillings.

 - REVERSIBLE – Whitened teeth can darken again over time.
 Reduction of certain types of foods and beverages will reduce staining of teeth.